 Salvation in Mormonism

-Because Mormons believe that we originally lived with God as spirits before being sent to this world (see Human Nature), salvation in Mormonism means returning to God after this life.
+Because Mormons believe that originally people lived with God as spirits before being sent to this world, salvation in Mormonism means returning to God after this life.

 - believing in God and Jesus

 - doing good (being kind, fair, loving, etc.)

 - repenting of sins and attaining forgiveness through the Atonement of Christ

 - being baptized and participating in other Mormon ordinances

 - “Mormonism: Salvation and Atonement.”
 BBC Religion & Ethics.